-While we were in Paris, we tried macarons from Ladurée, Pierre Hermé, and of all places – McDonalds.
-Susan brought some macarons back from Paris, which are long gone.
+While we were in Paris, we tried the famous French macarons from Ladurée, Pierre Hermé, and even McDonalds.
+Susan brought some back from Paris, which are long gone.
 Since then, she has been going through macaron withdrawal symptoms, so she decided to try her hand at making them.

 There are a lot of different recipes out there, and different meringue techniques that are incorporated into the macarons.
 Susan decided to start with the recipe from The Baker Chick’s blog.
 Part of the reason for using this recipe is that it’s based on the macaron class offered by Cook’n with Class Paris.
 This happens to be the school that Susan and I attended for several different sessions, but unfortunately we did not do the macaron class.

 She used the recipe from The Baker Chick’s blog as a starting point, because it’s a basic macaron recipe.She wanted to make chocolate shells and vanilla shells.
 So once all of the ingredients were weighed out, she divided the them in half, adding cocoa powder to one half and vanilla paste to the other half.
 The ingredients included almond flour, confectioners’ sugar, egg whites, cocoa, vanilla paste, granulated sugar and water.

 Because the almond flour was not as finely ground as was necessary, she pulsed it in the food processor, and sifted it several times.
 For the final sift, she added the almond flour, confectioners’ sugar, and cocoa for the chocolate macarons.
 And almond flour and confectioners’ sugar for the vanilla ones.